houstonhaynes/AD4SDocs/00e SDLC As Navel-Gazing.md

 Where Agile methodologies often struggle with the uneven distribution of skills, experience, and organizational influence, AD4S directly addresses these imbalances through structured knowledge capture and transparent decision frameworks.
 The AD4S Ledger transforms team dynamics by making implicit knowledge explicit and contextual, allowing contribution based on insight rather than authority or seniority alone.

 By documenting decision contexts, constraints, and alternatives considered, the framework creates a mechanism for meaningful participation regardless of hierarchical position.
 Junior team members can contribute unique perspectives by referencing captured patterns, while experienced practitioners' wisdom becomes accessible beyond their immediate sphere of influence.
-This democratization of knowledge doesn't erase skill differences—it leverages them as complementary strengths while preventing them from becoming barriers to sound decision-making.
+This democratization of knowledge doesn't erase skill differences, it leverages them as complementary strengths while preventing them from becoming barriers to sound decision-making.

 The framework's emphasis on temporal knowledge graphs further mitigates the impact of inevitable team transitions, ensuring that new team members can easily fill critical gaps in understanding.
 This approach builds organizational resilience to help everyone "level up" when confronted with a new sub-domain.